 Our Engineering Foundation will prepare you to study a range of undergraduate degrees in areas such as computer science, mechanical, electrical and aerospace engineering.
 You can study our Engineering Foundation at our Brighton campus – home to many digital and technology businesses, offering you a vibrant and dynamic place to explore your ideas and study.

-Our Engineering Foundation students have gone to university to study aerospace engineering, civil engineering, marine technology and mechanical engineering.
+Our Engineering Foundation students have gone to university to study Mechanical Engineering, Electrical Engineering, Aerospace Engineering, Architectural Engineering and Civil Engineering.

 An introduction to algebra, including transformations and logarithms; trigonometry, data handling, and calculus.

 Develop an understanding of further kinematics, circular motion, simple harmonic motion, moments in 2D, elasticity and further particle dynamics.

 Develop the work covered in Pure Maths 1, including more advanced algebra (functions, trigonometric identities), differentiation (logarithmic and exponential functions), and integration (solving first order differential equations).

 Study and gain an understanding of matter, elasticity, heat-specific and latent, gases, kinetic theory, radioactivity, fission, fusion, light, sound, interference, diffraction, electromagnetic spectrum, photoelectric effect, energy levels, excitation and ionisation.